berthelemy/evidence-world-bank-demo/pages/services.md

 The chart below shows the average access to electricity and internet users as a percentage of each country's population over time.

-There are some obvious discrepancies, probably due to missing data in the World Bank dataset.
+There are some obvious discrepancies towards the beginning and end of the timeline, probably due to missing data in the World Bank dataset.

 ```sql summary_by_year
 select